-The movie continues to show us Auggie’s journey into public school.
-He gets stares from others, tormented by Julian and his friend group, but he also earns friends of his own.
-Jack and Auggie become close friends, and even a girl named Summer from class.
+The movie shows us Auggie’s journey into public school.
+He gets stares from others, is tormented by Julian and his entourage, but he also earns friends of his own.
+Auggie becomes close friends with Jack and a girl named Summer (Millie Davis).
 It’s heartwarming and painful watching Auggie navigate through school.

-What I loved about the novel and the movie especially was the ability to show the audience different points of views.
-Via, Auggie’s sister, is a prominent part of the movie, and has her own section of finding her identity as she gets ignored by her family becaue of Auggie.
-I resonated well with Via, and the actress was profound in her performance.
+What I loved about the novel and the movie is their ability to show the audience different points of views.
+Via (Izabela Vidovic), Auggie’s sister, is a prominent part of the movie, and struggles to find her identity while often being ignored by her family due to Auggie’s needs.
+I resonated well with Via, and Vidovic was profound in her performance.

 The family and friendship aspects were stronger than ever.
-Owen Wilson and Julian Roberts playing Auggie’s parents are comedic and also role models for Auggie to look up to.
+Owen Wilson and Julia Roberts, who play Auggie’s parents, are comedic and also role models for Auggie to look up to.

 I also loved the setting of Manhattan.
-The colors of the classroom and fifth grade halls were very vibrant.
-It definitely made me want to live in New York!
+The colors of the classroom and vibrancy of the city made me want to live in New York!

-I cried about twenty times, and probably more, watching this film The closing scene ripped my heart out in a good way.
+I cried about 20 times watching this film The closing scene ripped my heart out in a good way.
 One of my favorite quotes from the book is, “I think there should be a rule that everyone in the world should get a standing ovation at least once in their lives.”
 When I saw this adapated into the film as Auggie won the fifth grade award, I sobbed harder than ever.